Prometheus Long-term Storage

 Dashboards, InfluxDB

-• InfluxQL, a SQL-like query language
+• InfluxQL is a SQL-like query language

 More details in the full parity chart between the two languages, InfluxQL and Flux parity chart.